with Marcia Epstein, LMSW

-Stayin’ Alive is the support group in Lawrence, Kansas for people 18 and over who have ongoing suicide thoughts and/or have attempted suicide.
-(Starting in 2017, the group is also open to people living with suicide thoughts, but no attempts.)
+Stayin’ Alive is the support group in Lawrence, Kansas for people 18 and over who have ongoing suicide thoughts, self-harm, and/or have attempted suicide.
 Membership is open to people who can participate in Lawrence, regardless of residency.
-The group is based on curriculum from the Didi Hirsch center in Los Angeles.
+The group is informed by curriculum from Didi Hirsch Mental Health Services in Los Angeles.
 The Lawrence group was co-founded in September 2015 by Lori Reasoner, a paraprofessional counselor with experience with suicide, and me.
 Since Summer 2016, my Peer Co-Facilitator is Cari Gottstein.
-Up to twelve people participate in each eight(or so)-session series of this group.
-Participants are asked to commit to a whole series.
-We offer three series annually, starting mid-September, late-January or early-February, and early-June.
-Helpful information is on Facebook at Stayin’ Alive.
-If you, or someone you know, are/is interested, please contact me to arrange a time to discuss joining this group.
+We periodically offer series of 6-8 sessions, and at other times offer “free-standing” meetings.
+Find helpful posts and info about meetings online at Stayin’ Alive.
+If you, or someone you know, are/is interested, please contact me to arrange a time to discuss participating.
 Thank you.